 Rick is a member of the American Bar Association’s Real Property, Trust and Estate Law Section and Forum on Affordable Housing and Community Development.
 He is also a member of the National Association of Bond Lawyers.

 Publications, Presentations, & Recognitions

-Rick has served as moderator, speaker, and panelist at conferences, webinars, and symposia on real estate finance, governance, and tax issues involving nonprofit, health care, independent school, and public/private sector participants.
+Rick has served as a moderator, speaker, and panelist at conferences, webinars, and symposia on real estate finance, governance, and tax issues involving nonprofit, health care, independent school, and public/private sector participants.
 Rick is recognized by The Best Lawyers in America for Public Finance Law (2024).
-He is also ranked by Chambers USA for New York, Real Estate: Finance.
-In addition, Rick has been recommended in The Legal 500 US 2016-2020 for Not-for-Profit and 2022 for Not-for-Profit Tax.
-He has also been selected for inclusion in the New York edition of Super Lawyers magazine – Metro Edition list since 2008.
-He is a member of ArentFox Schiff’s Real Estate Group, each rated in the top tier nationally in the 2022 “Best Law Firms” rankings that are published by US News & World Report and Best Lawyers.
+He is also ranked by Chambers USA for New York, Real Estate: Finance (2021 – 2023) and is recommended in The Legal 500 US for Not-for-Profit Tax (2022 – 2023) and previously for Not-for-Profit (2016 – 2020).
+Rick co-heads ArentFox Schiff’s Public Finance Group and is a member of the firm’s Real Estate Group, each rated in the top tier nationally in the 2023 “Best Law Firms” rankings that are published by US News & World Report and Best Lawyers.

 Life Beyond the Law

 Rick is past co-President, Board of Directors of Residents Forward.